Answers to some of the most frequently asked questions

 How often should I replace my air filter?

 The frequency you should change your air filter depends heavily on this one factor: the weather.
-When it’s scorching hot in the summer you’re running your air conditioner constantly.
-That means more air is flowing through the filter and it’s catching more dust, dirt and debris.
-Therefore, you’ll need to change the air filter more […]READ MORE
+In the hot summer days you’re running your air conditioner constantly which causes the air filter to catch more dust, dirt and debris.
+Therefore, you’ll need to change the air filter more often, ideally once a month.
+In winter […]READ MORE

 How often should I clean my air filter?

 We believe a home that uses air conditioner to a regular standard use should clean their filters every 3 months; if you have exceptionally high use we believe you should clean your filters monthly.
-The more you clean them the healthier your air and the less dollars you will spend on running costs.
-For standard […]READ MORE
+The more you clean them the healthier your air will be and the less dollars you will spend on running costs. […]READ MORE

 My AC leaks water, should I be concerned?

 During operation, your air conditioning unit will produce small amounts of condensation.
-How much water leaks from your air conditioner, however, depends on a couple of factors, including the thermostat setting and the temperature outside.
-Small amounts of condensation near your AC’s drain pipe is normal and to be expected.
-When your air conditioner works […]READ MORE
+How much water leaks from your air conditioner, however, depends on current humidity levels and temperature, as well as the size and efficiency of your system.
+When your air conditioner works hard during extremely hot and humid days you can expect to see […]READ MORE

 Are allergies affected by our indoor air quality?